The policy is pretty much this, I want you to leave comments – lots of them.

 I suppose it does get a bit more complicated than that.
 I don’t like spam.
 The stuff in the can is OK, though I’d never buy it, but the internet type doesn’t thrill me.
 I’ll remove anything that looks or smells like spam.

 It’d be great if you could make family friendly comments.
-By that I simply mean that you should use the kind of language that you’d use if women and children were present.
-Of course if you generally use nasty language when women and children are present, try using the kind of language you imagine I might use with women and kids around.
+By that, I simply mean that you should use the kind of language that you’d use if children were present.
+Of course, if you generally use nasty language when children are present, try using the kind of language you imagine I might use with the kids around.
 It’s the old respect thing again and I know that you’re smart enough to know what I mean.

 In the end, as I said in the beginning, I want you to leave comments – lots of them.
 Just remember that as this is my blog I’m ultimately responsible for what gets published on my domain so please don’t write stuff that I have to remove.